 (1) Tornado safety drills under § 6-10-121;

-(3) Annual active shooter drills and school safety assessments in collaboration with local law enforcement and emergency management personnel for all schools.
+(3) (A) Annual active shooter drills and school safety assessments in collaboration with local law enforcement and emergency management personnel for all schools, including a school lockdown exercise with panic button alert system training.

 (A) Personnel designated by a school district or an education service cooperative concerning the active shooter drills required under this section through its Safe Schools Initiative; and